ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/_review.md

             - "Reserved for real-time or other special purpose tasks"
         correct_answer: 3
         explanation: >
-            Explain isolcpus setting is important for the dedicated tasks not interfered by the kernel
+            The isolcpus setting is important for dedicated tasks that are not interfered by the kernel
     - questions:
         question: >
-            Which way to affinitize your program to cores?
+            How do you affinitize your program to cores?
         answers:
             - "taskset"
             - "numactl"